This post may contain affiliate links

 #7.
 Kindness matters.

-Be kind to other people, even if they are strangers – you never know, maybe they will return the favour and might help you out as well (it’s a small world after all).
+Be kind to other people, even if they are strangers – you never know, maybe they will return the favor and might help you out as well (it’s a small world after all).

 What I realised is that kindness doesn’t need to be a huge act but what I actually learned was that those small gestures of kindness have really a big and positive impact on other people.